-What kind of weather is the worst?
+What kind of weather is the worst for arthritis?

 According to a 2014 study of people with arthritis, 67% of participants reported weather sensitivity, especially to cold and wet days.
 So what’s so special about the cold and rainy days that make your joints ache?

 Researchers believe that the main reason arthritis flairs up in cold and wet weather is because atmospheric changes of barometric pressure and temperature increase swelling in the joint capsule.